CMSCompOps/wtc-console/README.md

 Running oracle client in docker container is not solved yet.
 Because of this, client has to be installed locally.

 * Install [Oracle Instant Client](http://www.oracle.com/technetwork/database/database-technologies/instant-client/overview/index.html).
-    * Setup tns config by putting tnsnames.ora in projects _oracle-admin_ folder.
+    * Setup tns config by putting tnsnames.ora from _/afs/cern.ch/project/oracle/admin/_ to projects _oracle-admin_ folder.
+    Note: sometimes this config file changes, if you have problems connecting to oracle, then try to fetch a new version of this file
-    * Add these lines to your _.bashrc_, probably the path to client will be _/usr/lib/oracle/xx.x/client64_
+    * Add these lines to your _.bashrc_, probably the path to client will be _/usr/lib/oracle/xx.x/client64_, but it might be different depending on installation type
 ```
 export ORACLE_HOME=/path/to/oracle/client
 export LD_LIBRARY_PATH=$ORACLE_HOME/lib
 export PATH=$PATH:$ORACLE_HOME/bin
 ```

-* Copy _local_template.py_ setting file to _local.py_ and fill it with certificates data and Oracle db credentials
+* Copy _src/djangoreactredux/settings/local_template.py_ setting file to _src/djangoreactredux/settings/local.py_ and fill it with certificates data and Oracle db credentials
-* `./bin/setup_dev.sh` - this will install Python requirements, setup PostgreSql database and populate it with initial user data
+* `./bin/setup_dev.sh` - this will install Python requirements

 ### Running and stopping